wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

-# Developer Tips: Converting your Shortcodes to Blocks
+# Dev Tips: Converting your Shortcodes to Blocks

 I can still vividly remember the first time I tried the block editor.

 It was just after watching the WordCamp EU Paris Livestream, the one where Om interviewed Matt.
-Given that Europe is in a simialar timezone to South Africa, I could watch the chat live, instead of needing to catch up 12 hours later, like I usually did for State of the Word.
+Given that Europe is in a similar timezone to South Africa, I could watch the chat live, instead of needing to catch up 12 hours later, like I usually did for State of the Word.
 Matt announced that the Gutenberg plugin was available in the WordPress plugin repository, and of course, I had to install it immediately and try it out.
 I could see the potential for innovating the editor experience almost instantly, and I was excited about the future of WordPress.

 That was in 2017, yet it took me a full two years before I “learned JavaScript (more) deeply” and built my first blocks.
 My main hurdle was time.
 By 2017 I was a dad of two boys, running a business with my wife, freelancing through Codeable, and teaching jiu-jitsu, but I was dying to dive into block development.
-Rool forward a couple of years, and in 2020, I was given the opportunity to build the first set of blocks for the Seriously Simple Podcasting plugin, and I thoroughly enjoyed the experience.
+Roll forward a couple of years and in 2020 I was given the opportunity to build the first set of blocks for the Seriously Simple Podcasting plugin, and I thoroughly enjoyed the experience.
 I’ve been a proponent of teaching other developers the power of blocks ever since.

 Given that Seriously Simple Podcasting had been round for a while, the first blocks we built were based on our existing shortcodes.
 For plugin developers, shortcodes are great, but they don't have the best experience for users.
 Many of our plugin users where also fans of blocks, and could see how some of our most popular shortcodes would make great blocks, so it just made sense.